 Frequent audits of the use and number of accounts on public cloud services, as well as policies, training and supervision over password use and what gets uploaded where is important.
 But ultimately, those are work-arounds that rely on employees never making mistakes!

 Only consolidating the many cloud solutions can solve the root cause.
-An on-premises, extensible and infrastructure-integrated solution that can not only fulfill the tasks of dozens of cloud services but does that in a single, unified and easy to use interface means improved productivity and reduced risk.
+An on premise, extensible and infrastructure-integrated solution that can not only fulfill the tasks of dozens of cloud services but does that in a single, unified and easy to use interface means improved productivity and reduced risk.
 Try Nextcloud Hub today.